 They provide unnecessary additional access to the network.

 The risk is compounded by the fact that the typical user account has more access to data than the user needs to perform daily tasks.

 Studies suggest that 21% of a company's data is accessible by all users on the network.

 These ghost accounts should be removed.
 But following the principle of least privilege also reduces the damage for any ghost accounts that slip through the cracks.

 An in-depth network security assessment is a great way to identify any ghost user accounts that may cause trouble in the future.

 We assume that most professionals have their own cell phones.
 Many employers implement a BYOD program and rely on their employees using their personal devices for work, allowing the business to save on hardware costs.

-Malware in mobile apps has become a bigger issue lately.
-More apps are being found to exceed granted permissions.
-Or they may outright steal data off users’ devices.
+Malware in mobile apps has become a big problem.
+More apps are exceeding granted permissions.
+Some outright steal data off users’ devices.
 Even some initially legitimate apps have had permission changes with updates that introduced malicious adware and data tracking.
 Having a mobile device between your home and work networks make both insecure if you don’t keep them updated and aren’t careful about what you download.